marmelab/react-admin/docs/Permissions.md

 # Authorization

-Once a user is authenticated, your application may need to check if the user has the right to access a specific resource or perform a specific action.
+Once a user is authenticated, your application may need to check if the user has the right to access a specific resource or perform a particular action.
 React-admin provides two ways to do so:

 1. **Access control** relies on `authProvider.canAccess({ resource, action })`, which returns whether the user can access the given resource and action.
 2. **Permissions** rely on `authProvider.getPermissions()`, which returns a list of permissions that your components can inspect.

-You can implement one or the other, or both, depending on your needs.
-We recommend Access Control, because it lets you put the authorization logic in the `authProvider` rather than in the code.
+Depending on your needs, you can implement one or the other or both.
+We recommend Access Control because it allows you to put the authorization logic in the `authProvider` rather than in the code.

 <video controls autoplay muted loop>
   <source src="./img/AccessControl.mp4" type="video/mp4"/>